A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Join Processing

 \subsection{Join reordering}

 The order of join processing can have a dramatic effect on computational costs.
-For Figure~\ref{fig:wco}, if we apply pairwise joins in the order $(\{ t_1 \}(G) \Join \{ t_2 \}(G)) \Join \{ t_3 \}(G)$, the first join $(\{ t_1 \}(G) \Join \{ t_2 \}(G))$ yields 25 intermediate results, before 5 final results are produced with the second join.
-On the other hand, if we evaluate the join in the order $(\{ t_2 \}(G) \Join \{ t_3 \}(G)) \Join \{ t_1 \}(G)$, the first join $(\{ t_2 \}(G) \Join \{ t_3 \}(G))$ produces only 5 intermediate results, before the second join produces the same 5 final results as before.
+For Figure~\ref{fig:wco}, if we apply pairwise joins in the order $(t_1(G) \Join t_2(G)) \Join t_3(G)$, the first join $(t_1(G) \Join t_2(G))$ yields 25 intermediate results, with 5 final results produced with the second join.
+If we rather evaluate $(t_2(G) \Join t_3(G)) \Join t_1(G)$, the first join $(t_2(G) \Join t_3(G))$ produces only 5 intermediate results, before the second join produces the 5 final results.
 The second plan should thus be more efficient than the first; if considering a graph at larger scale, the differences may reach orders of magnitude.

 A good plan depends not only on the query, but also the graph.
 Selecting a good plan thus typically requires some assumptions or statistics over the graph.
-As in relational settings, the most important information relates to \textit{cardinalities}: how many (distinct) solutions a given pattern returns; and/or \textit{selectivity}: what percentage of solutions are kept when fixing variables to constants or adding filters.
-Statistics can be used not only to select an ordering for joins, but also to decide which join algorithm to apply.
-For example, given an arbitrary (sub-)BGP $\{ t_1, t_2 \}$, if we estimate that $|\{t_2\}(G)| \ll |\{t_1\}(G)|$, we may prefer to evaluate $\{t_2\}(G) \Join \{t_1\}(G)$ as an index nested loop join, rather than a hash or merge join, to avoid reading $\{t_1\}(G)$ in full.
+As in relational settings, the most important information relates to \textit{cardinalities}: how many (distinct) solutions a given pattern returns; and/or \textit{selectivity}: what percentage of solutions are kept when restricting variables with constants or filters.
+Stat\-istics can be used not only to select an ordering for joins, but also to decide which join algorithm to apply.
+For example, given an arbitrary (sub-)BGP $\{ t_1, t_2 \}$, if we estimate that $|t_2(G)| \ll |t_1(G)|$, we may prefer to evaluate $t_2(G) \Join t_1(G)$ as an index nested-loop join, rather than a hash or merge join, to avoid reading $t_1(G)$ in full.